aspirity-inc/easydev/documentation/src/content/docs/components/Progress/progress-bar.md

 title: Progress Bar
 ---

-Progress Bar presents a filled line depending on the specified value from 0 to 100%.
+The Progress Bar presents a filled line depending on the specified value from 0 to 100%.
 It is also possible to disable the percentage display.

 The Progress Bar can have the next props: customTitle, size, rounded.
 [See there](/storybook/?path=/docs/core-progress-progressbar--docs) to get more information.